 Last week I announced a personal challenge to spend under $250 on groceries for the rest of the year.
 We live in a small apartment so don’t have loads of food storage or another freezer to access.
-I am utilising HelloFresh during this time (you can get $50 off your first box here), as I have some credit with them.
+I am utilising free food boxes I get due to referral credit with that company.
 That covers 3 main meals, then I am covering snacks, breakfast, lunch and dinner the rest of the time.

 How can you keep groceries for 4 people low?

 Get creative!
 I will share our full meal plan, some recipes, tips and more each week, then once I am done, I’ll do a full round up post.

 For the most part, it is thinking outside the box.
 Humans are creatures of habit.
 We often eat the same meals but like to think we eat a variety.
 Options promoted at the supermarket or heavily packaged goods are generally not healthy, they cost more and aren’t the best option.
 Think back to how our ancestors used to eat and how they acquired food.
 Growing their own, hunting, foraging, eating fresh, healthy produce.
 I am not saying I want to live completely like that, but reducing the amount of sugar and processed foods you eat is a good thing.

 If it is good enough for top restaurants, it’s good enough for me!
 Attica is an expensive, award-winning restaurant in the top 50, with their menu based on foraged food.
 While I didn’t technically forage this week, I have previously.
 Ms Frugal Ears is a great forager and you can find some wonderful recipes on her site e.g. Hawthorne Flower Cordial, plus check out this list for more info from The Urban List.